RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 >**NOTE**: If you don't use the default project for the next few lab steps, it's likely that you'll run into some errors - some resources are scoped, i.e. aligned to a namespace, and others are not.
 Ensuring you're in the default namespace now will ensure that all of the coming lab steps should flow together.

-Now let's create a new OCS-based Peristent Volume Claim (PVC).
+Now let's create a new OCS-based Peristent Volume Claim (PVC) - a request for a dedicated storage volume that can be used for persistent storage with VM's and containerised applications.
 For this volume claim we will use a special annotation `cdi.kubevirt.io/storage.import.endpoint` which utilises the Kubernetes Containerized Data Importer (CDI).

 > **NOTE**: CDI is a utility to import, upload, and clone virtual machine images for OpenShift virtualisation.
 The CDI controller watches for this annotation on the PVC and if found it starts a process to import, upload, or clone.
 When the annotation is detected the `CDI` controller starts a pod which imports the image from that URL.
 Cloning and uploading follow a similar process.
-Read more about the Containerised Data Importer [here](https://github.com/kubevirt/containerized-data-importer).
+Read more about the Containerized Data Importer [here](https://github.com/kubevirt/containerized-data-importer).

-Basically we are asking OpenShift to create this PVC and use the image in the endpoint to fill it.
-In this case we use `"http://192.168.123.100:81/rhel8-kvm.img"` in the annotation to ensure that upon instantiation of the PV it is populated with the contents of our specific RHEL8 KVM image.
+Basically we are asking OpenShift to create this volume and use the image in the endpoint to fill it.
+In this case we use `"http://192.168.123.100:81/rhel8-kvm.img"` in the annotation to ensure that upon instantiation of the PV it is populated with the contents of a CentOS8 (although it's labelled "rhel8") KVM image which can be later used as a backing store for a virtual machine.

 In addition to triggering the CDI utility we also specify the storage class that OCS/ODF uses (`ocs-storagecluster-ceph-rbd`) which will dynamically create the PV in the backend Ceph storage platform.
 Finally note the `requests` section - we are asking for a 40gb volume size.

 OK, let's create the PVC with all this included!